akshat55narang/GurukulaAssignment/README.md

 Test Report location - The Extent Report will be created in the folder cucumber-reports with the name report.html.
 The report for the latest run can be referred.

+Note -
-Note - Due to bugs as specified in DefectsandObservations file, the maven build will result in failure.
+1. Due to bugs as specified in DefectsandObservations file, the maven build will result in failure.
+2. parameter operating_system, needs to be updated to Linux for Linux Chrome Driver ( if the project is executed on a Linux machine).
+Currently the project is set for Windows operating system Chrome Driver. project is